-We are designing new services and products to help a lay person navigate a Guardianship action in California courts.
+We held workshops in 2014 to design new services and products to help a lay person navigate a Guardianship action in California courts.

 Our group at Stanford is working with court staff & self-help center directors to revise the current process that users must go through, to make it easier to understand and get a successful resolution.
 We are using a human-centered design process to generate breakthrough ideas and make sure they will be usable, useful, and engaging for the users.

-This page will document the ideas our design process generates, as well as the process itself.
-Please leave comments if you have feedback or ideas, using the form below.
+This page documents the ideas our design process generated, as well as the process itself.

 We are building accessible, intuitive, interactive resources that support the expert and lay user alike to understand what the law is, and how they can navigate it strategically in their situation, so they can take full advantage of the legal system to resolve their problems and protect themselves from costly, inefficient, and unjust outcomes.

 We believe that the law should not just be open, but that legal processes should be user-friendly so that anyone in the US has equal access to the relief that courts & government provide — and equal protection from abuses of the justice system.

 We are using a human-centered design approach, in which we invite all of the stakeholders & users of the Guardianship legal process to participate in generating new concepts for improving this process & experience.